teaching-on-testbeds/repro-DNS/README.md

 ```
 for each file, to add permissions to open the files.

-In CloudLab, open the VNC window and run
+In Cloudlab, open the VNC window and run
 ```bash
 sudo kcachegrind ./callgrind.out.<VALGRIND_TEST_NUMBER>
 ```